 Another must-do is remarketing and retargeting.
-This has chances of lowering your banner ad cost dramatically.
+This has a chance of lowering your banner ad cost dramatically.

-When you run your ads for some time, either Google Ads or Facebook and Instagram ads will collect data based on your visitors behaviour on your site.
+When you run your ads for some time, either Google Ads or Facebook and Instagram ads will collect data based on your visitors behavior on your site.

 In most cases, 98% of the people that visit your website after the first visit will end up leaving without taking any action.

-Remarketing and retargeting in case of Google Ads and Facebook respectively gives you the opportunity to get those visitors to come back to your website and convert.
+Remarketing and retargeting in the case of Google Ads and Facebook respectively give you the opportunity to get those visitors to come back to your website and convert.

-We mentioned this several time and will still do it here.
-It is very important you update or rather optimises your ad campaigns periodically.
+We mentioned this several times and will still do it here.
+It is very important you update or rather optimize your ad campaigns periodically.

 This involves removing what is not working well and focusing on what is working well.

-This could be removing some keywords, target location, optimizing your image or removing demographic group etc. You will get some recommendation from Google ads to help you with the optimisation process.
+This could be removing some keywords, target location, optimizing your image, or removing demographic groups etc. You will get some recommendations from Google ads to help you with the optimization process.

-Cost of display advertising generally is on the rise basically because of higher demand.
-But in any case, you can always get cheap ads if you optimise your campaigns regularly for higher quality score and set the right Max bid rate.
+The cost of display advertising generally is on the rise basically because of higher demand.
+But in any case, you can always get cheap ads if you optimize your campaigns regularly for higher quality scores and set the right Max bid rate.

-Regular optimisation and evaluating your results really put you in a good position.
+Regular optimization and evaluating your results really put you in a good position.